PoisotLab/ms_metaweb_transfer/README.md

 the form of the latent subspaces), rather than a list of interactions (species *a* eats *b*).
 This approach is conceptually different from other metaweb-scale predictions [*e.g.* @Albouy2019MarFis], in that the metaweb representation is easily transferable.
-Specifically, we use Random Dot Product Graph model [hereafter RDPG; @Young2007RanDot] to create a number of latent variables that can be combined into an approximation of the network adjacency matrix.
+Specifically, we use a Random Dot Product Graph model [hereafter RDPG; @Young2007RanDot] to create a number of latent variables that can be combined into an approximation of the network adjacency matrix.
 RDPG is known to capture the evolutionary backbone of food webs [@DallaRiva2016ExpEvo],